namanverma001/SkillVerse/README.md

 # SkillVerse

 SkillVerse is a one-stop solution to help people from low-income backgrounds learn and grow.
 It provides free educational resources, scholarships, and freelancing opportunities, empowering students to build their careers while overcoming financial barriers.
+Offers AI-generated video notes and an interactive AI chatbot to simplify learning and enhance student support.

 ## 🚀 Features